vonzweigbergksamuel/vonzweigbergksamuel/README.md

 ## About me

-💼 Currently working at Flowbic in Kalmar.
+💼 Currently working at Flowbic AB, a web development consulting company in Kalmar.
 <br>
 📚 Studying Web Development at Linnaeus University in Kalmar, Sweden.
 <br>